Recruitment for the Doctoral School

 Chairman: prof. UAM dr hab.
 Mikołaj Lewandowski

-Deputy chairman: prof. UAM dr hab.
+prof. UAM dr hab.
 Kosma Szutkowski

-prof. UAM dr hab Igor Iatsunskyi
+prof. dr hab Igor Iatsunskyi

 prof. dr hab. inż.
 Jakub Dalibor Rybka